sourcebots/docs/docs/api/arduino.md

 total of 18 pins for either digital input or output (labelled 2 to 13 and A0 to A5), including 6 for analogue input (labelled A0 to A5).

+!!! warning
+    Digital pins 0 and 1 are reserved and cannot be used.

 ## Accessing the Arduino

 The Arduino can be accessed using the `arduino` property of the `Robot`